Why was the Sony PlayStation 2 so hard to develop games for ? | MVG

 Just look at the most powerful HPC computer in the world actually coming from Japan ;) (maybe Ken Kutaragi helped little bit?:)

-Unfortunately everything even in life gets over its "rock n roll" times and excitement opens space to routine and stereotype, which is pleasant and comfortable, but true and best developers out there will always like a challenge to unlock hidden performance with the chips which are considered "too difficult" to code.
-Salute and respect to PS2, PS3 and all the "complicated" designs, because they were truly revolutionary!
+Unfortunately everything even in life gets over its "rock n roll" first stage times and excitement opens space to routine and stereotype which is securing and comfortable, but true and best developers out there will always like a challenge the norms and start a new "revolution" to unlock unknown hidden performance with the chips which are considered "too difficult" to master and code on.
+That's why I salute and respect PS2, PS3 and all the "complicated" designs, because they were truly revolutionary!

 • @jasonblalock4429